A Complete Guide to Pontoon Boat Sea Legs

 Even though they’re odd and make your pontoon appear to walk on water, pontoon sea legs are a viable alternative to regular lifts.

 They might not be suitable for all pontoon owners.
-But if they do, one thing is certain: they’ll not only preserve your pontoon, but they’ll also be a wonderful talking point!
+But if they do, one thing is sure: they’ll not only preserve your pontoon, but they’ll also be a fantastic talking point!

 Comments are closed.